Suyen-Shrestha/IMDB_API_Clone/README.md

 # IMDB_API_Clone
-This is an IMDB API clone built using django rest framework which utilizes the concepts of generic views and API views and using django rest framework token authentication system.
+This is an IMDB API clone built using django rest framework which utilizes the concepts of generic views and API views and uses django rest framework token authentication system.

 ## Project Setup